henryglends/Bootstrap/README.md

 If you want something added/revised here, make a pull request or message me on Discord (@dleovl).

 DO NOT UPDATE YOUR PHONE NO MATTER WHAT!
 SpringBoard tweaks *DO NOT WORK* currently by any *OFFICIAL* means.
 This also includes tweaks that rely on daemons.
-Refer to the [RootHide Discord server](https://discord.com/invite/scqCkumAYp) for more information regarding the matter (and what you can do to make SpringBoard supported).

 Always remember, **DO NOT INSTALL `.tipa` BUILDS FROM OTHER PEOPLE.** You risk installing malicious code since the code used to build the official `.tipa` is open source (meaning anyone could've modified the code to be malicious) and you're potentially installing outdated Bootstrap versions which may not function properly nor will they recieve support.
 Don't run `rm -rf /var/`, it doesn't give you SpringBoard injection.